hermangroup/docs/introduction/features.rst

 experiences high fluctuations, without suffering from the time-warp exploit.

-- Version 2.0 of DGW was implemented in Historia from block 45,000 onwards in order to completely alleviate the time-warp exploit.
+- Version 2.0 of DGW was implemented in Dash from block 45,000 onwards in order to completely alleviate the time-warp exploit.

 - Version 3.0 was implemented on May 14 of 2014 to further improve